Skip to main content

 Workflow run ID.

-jssg is a toolkit for running JavaScript/TypeScript codemods using the high-performance ast-grep engine.
-It enables fast, large-scale code transformations with a familiar API and robust language support. codemod@next jssg lets you run ast-grep codemods directly from the CLI, without needing to define a workflow.
+JS ast-grep (jssg) is a toolkit for running JavaScript/TypeScript codemods using the high-performance ast-grep engine.
+It enables fast, large-scale code transformations with a familiar API and robust language support. codemod jssg lets you run ast-grep codemods directly from the CLI, without needing to define a workflow.
 It’s built for speed and simplicity, making ast-grep codemods a first-class experience.

 • When you want to quickly run or test an ast-grep codemod on your codebase.